yarin182/pipline/readme.md

 Under script path, Choose the pipline script that's on git

 ### 6.
-The script will build the SSH-Slave image and push it to docker-hub
+The script will build the SSH-Agent image and push it to docker-hub

 ### Docker Installation

 ### 1.
-Install Docker on the slave machine you want Jenkins to build on
+Install Docker on the agent machine you want Jenkins to build on

 ### 2.
 After installing, enable the docker API to listen on port 4243 by editing this file